 Publications

-Liat Hadar, Yael Steinhart, Gil Appel, and Yaniv Shani (2026), “The Shopping Cart as a Killjoy: Product Self-Expressiveness Increases Cart Abandonment,” accepted at Journal of Consumer Research.
+Liat Hadar, Yael Steinhart, Gil Appel, and Yaniv Shani (2026), “The Effect of Online Cart Composition on Cart Abandonment,” in print at Journal of Consumer Research.

 - Selected media coverage: Financial Times; Fast Company; BBC; The Week; The Standard;